This article covers the most important topics in the field of machine vision. In particular, I will cover

 - Communications System

-Let’s see how these discrete elements work together when machine vision evaluates a product in a manufacturing operation — which is a typical example of an automated vision system in practice.
+Let’s see how these discrete elements work together when evaluating a product in a manufacturing operation — which is a typical example of an automated system in practice.

 - The process begins when a sensor identifies the presence of a physical entity.